 Part of the involvement is for the businesses or homes to entrust control of certain electricity-powered appliances to their retailers so that they can be turned off during peak demand.
 In return, AEMO will pay for the shutdown time based on a market-set rate, aside from ARENA and the NSW government’s already allotted $37.5 million.

 It is understood that Victoria first introduced demand response on a very limited run on 2-3 December because of the scorching temperatures that weekend.
 Energy suppliers are also now putting the demand response model into practice, compensating users who join their programs directly, but overall, things are still moving slowly in this regard.

 Energy retailers in the region are also forming ‘virtual power stations’ or ‘smart grids’ consisting of local businesses or organisations who are willing to reduce electricity usage when called for.
 For instance, when Western Australia’s grid operator, the South West Interconnected System, requires more power to supply the demand, it sends out a signal to the network’s members.

 The benefit of doing so is that it alleviates the stress on the grid during periods of high demand, and participating organisations can actually receive payments both from being on standby and from the reductions coming from a dispatch.

 Want to find out if your business can earn money through demand response?

-Demand response is not only a good way to stabilise the power grid, it can be a source of income.
-If you want to find out if your business can earn cash through demand response programmes, contact one of our experts today.
+Demand response is not only a good way to stabilise the power grid, but it can also be a source of income.
+If you want to find out if your business can earn cash by joining demand response projects, contact one of Leading Edge Energy‘s experts today.